CAC/PAC JF-17 Thunder: Pakistan

-In February 2019, PAF JF-17s took part in Pakistan's retaliatory airstrikes during which two Thunders of the No. 16 Squadron struck Indian ground targets with Mk.
+In February 2019, PAF JF-17s took part in Pakistan's retaliatory airstrikes against India during which two Thunders of the No. 16 Squadron struck Indian ground targets with Mk.
 83 REKs.
-According to unconfirmed reports, an IAF MiG-21 was also shot down by a JF-17.

-As of March 2021, JF-17s are operational in seven fighter squadrons based at five airbases.
+According to reports, as of March 2021, JF-17s are operational in seven fighter squadrons based at five airbases.

 JF-17 has performed at airshows since 2010.
 PAF JF-17s have taken part in joint exercises with the Chinese air force since at least 2014.
 In 2021, PAF JF-17s exercised in Anatolian Eagle (alongside Azerbaijani MiG-29s and Su-25s, Qatari Rafales, and Turkish F-16s).
 In 2022, PAF JF-17s exercised at "Spears of Victory" at King Abdulaziz Air Base, Saudi Arabia (alongside Saudi Tornados, Typhoons and F-15s, and USAF F-16s).

+In March 2023, the first batch of JF-17 Block 3 aircraft were inducted into the PAF.

+In January 2024, JF-17s participated in Pakistan's retaliatory airstrikes against Balochistan Liberation Army (BLA) and Baluch Liberation Front (BLF) in Iran's Sistan and Baluchestan province, during which 9 terrorists of the Baloch separatist movement were killed, while inflicting heavy damage to the terror infrastructure present in the Saravan.

+During the May 2025 India–Pakistan conflict, the PAF publicly showcased, for the first time, a JF-17 Block 3 fighter aircraft equipped with PL-15E long-range beyond-visual-range air-to-air missiles (BVRAAMs).
+During the conflict, the PAF deployed JF-17s and J-10CEs in combat in both the air-to-air and air-to-ground roles.
+Pakistan claimed that its JF-17 successfully targeted and destroyed an Indian S-400 missile defence system at Adampur Air Force Station in Punjab on 10 May 2025 using two CM-400AKG long-range supersonic air-to-surface missiles.
+On 11 May, the PAF, in a press briefing said that it had targeted the 96L6E Cheese Board radar of the S-400 system, one of the units of the combined air defence system.
+India's Ministry of External Affairs dismissed the claim, stating that all Indian S-400 squadrons are still functional.